boblail/boblail.github.io/_posts/2012-05-05-the-principles-of-product-development-flow.markdown

 Optimizing trade-offs and maximizing learning are insights basic to Reinertsen’s view of product development, but they are not the focus of his book.
 Reinertsen spends more time developing the powerful concept of queues.

 > Today we realize that inventory is the biggest source of waste in manufacturing.
-Work product lying idle on the factory floor destroys quality, efficiency, and cycle time. (p34)
+Work product lying idle on the factory floor destroys quality, efficiency, and cycle time.
+> <span class="author">p34</span>

 Queues are invisible inventory. <u>Long queues of work-in-progress destroy quality, efficiency, and cycle time.</u> They have many detrimental effects, but because intellectual work-in-progress is difficult to see, queues often go unmeasured.